Farishta7/nc-news/README.md

 # 'News Wave' React Project

 A project built to display news articles and comments.

+Features:
+* Display and view articles
+* View articles of different topics
+* "Thumbs up" or "thumbs down" an article (apdates database)
+* View comments
+* Write your own comment and post to a specific article

 ## Available Scripts